 Cuban migrants in the Costa Rica-Nicaragua border.
 Photo credit: Reuters.
 Source: Telesur

-The dreamers of that other posible world that wished me a happy 2016 citing Galeano have not paid attention to these events.
+Very likely, the dreamers of that other possible world that wished me a happy 2016 with that Galeano poem have not paid attention to these events.
 Their silence regarding the odyssey of these migrants is now longer than the Cuban government’s, but it is equally eloquent.
-Neither has there been any condemnation against the Nicaraguan government for beating and shooting [with plastic bullets] a group of migrants that are supposedly to be treated with respect and dignity and not as common criminals.
-But there are condemnatory statements against the US because of the embargo and the Cuban Adjustment Act.
-In all, it seems that these supporters of utopia think that the Cubans stuck in Central America do not meet the necessary requisites to become part of los jodidos.
-For that reason, there will not be a permanent online campaign on their behalf, as it will still continue for revolutionary Cuba.
+Neither has there been any condemnation against the Nicaraguan government for beating and shooting (rubber bullets, though) a group of migrants that, under international law, are supposed to be treated with respect and dignity and not as common criminals.
+But in turn the Committee has plenty of condemnatory statements against the US because of the embargo and the Cuban Adjustment Act.
+In all, it seems that these supporters of utopia have determined that the Cubans stuck in Central America do not meet the necessary requisites to become part of los jodidos.
+For that reason, there will not be even a tuitazo on their behalf.

-One of Galeano’s “raves” is that politicians will stop believing that the poor like to eat promises.
-The Cuban government and the International Committee for Peace, Justice, and Dignity for the Peoples believe that the Cubans screwed by the economic failures, the obstacles everywhere, having next to no power to have a say in improvements, and the lack of opportunities (and, of course, political repression) like to eat the official speeches delivered every July 26.
+One of Galeano’s raves is that politicians will stop believing that the poor like to eat promises.
+That problem is not exclusive to neoliberal countries.
+The Cuban government and its fans at the Committee believe that the Cubans screwed by economic failures, obstacles, powerlessness, and lack of opportunities (not to mention political repression) like to eat the speeches delivered every July 26.
 Nothing can be further away from the truth.
 That is why it is embarrassing to assume that Cubans living in Cuba do not have the same right to rave the other Latin American jodidos have.
 Or that they do not have justified motives to emigrate, economic or not.

-As far as I am concerned, my disappointment with the International Committee for Peace, Justice, and Dignity for the Peoples is so great that from now on every e-mail I receive from them will be blocked without remission.
+As far as I am concerned, my disappointment with the Committee is so great that from now on every e-mail I receive from them will be blocked without remission.
 Maybe I should have done that a long time ago.